 Rincon Night Life

 While the nightlife in Rincon isn’t overwhelming, we did manage to find a few fun spots for late night dancing and drinks.
-One place we hung out one night was called Pico Teo.
-From the front, it looked like the place was about to close, but we discovered the hidden gem of a back room where we Salsa danced and Bachata’d the night away.
+We hung out at a place called Pico Teo one night.
+The front of the space looked like it was closing.
+However, we discovered the hidden gem of a back room where we Salsa danced and Bachata’d the night away.
 A few other suggestions we had include Tamboo, Villa Cofresi Hotel, as well as Calypso Cafe & Tropical Bar and The Beach House for restaurant/bar/music/nightlife on/near Maria’s Beach.
 There are also several local bars in the area that may or may not offer dancing.

 Last, but not least, your trip to Rincon would be a lot less exciting if you don’t spend a few (or many) hours at the Rincon Bay Beaches.
 This was the place that hosted the International Surfing Championships of 1968.
 Now, it’s a haven for people who love sunning, snorkeling, and swimming.
 It includes six scenic beaches, some of which are located along the Caribbean Sea, while the others are situated along the Atlantic Ocean.
 The pristine waters, convenient amenities, and clean shoreline the beaches offer also make it ideal for family trips.